Major Spotlight! April 27-May 1

 There are more jobs than students in agricultural communications and journalism, and these students are making great salaries in great jobs.
 There are a variety of jobs such as working in the social office of the First Lady and traveling the country for public relations accounts.

-Check out a career biography of a K-State Computer Science graduate who have used his education and experiences to obtain jobs in the real world.
+Check out a career biography of a K-State Agricultural Communications graduate who used her education and experiences to obtain a job in the real world.

-Explore a wide variety of career opportunities in Computer Science available to you and continue to explore and learn more about this major.
+Explore a wide variety of career opportunities in Agricultural Communications and Journalism available to you and continue to explore and learn more about this major.

-As a student, you have a variety of opportunities for leadership and involvement in research.
-See how you can get involved with research in the Department of Computing and Information Sciences to learn more about this major.
+As a student, you have a variety of opportunities for leadership and involvement on campus.
+See how you can get involved in the College of Agriculture to learn more about Agricultural Communications and Journalism.

 Want more information on this major?
-Check out the Computing and Information Sciences website.
+Check out the Agricultural Communication and Journalism website.